YangCheng27/computer-vision-and-camera-algorithms/02-image-denoising/README.md

 ### 3. Median Filter

-The median filter replaces each pixel with the median value of the neighboring pixels.
-The results show a dramatic improvement in PSNR for the 9x9 kernel, indicating that the median filter excels at reducing noise while maintaining image sharpness.
-However, for larger kernels (15x15 and 21x21), the PSNR decreases slightly, indicating that over-smoothing occurs when the kernel size is too large, leading to some loss of detail.
+The median filter replaces each pixel with the median value of its neighboring pixels, making it particularly effective at removing impulse noise and Gaussian noise.
+In this case, the median filter significantly outperforms the mean and Gaussian filters, with a PSNR of 24.54 dB at a kernel size of 9x9.

+As with the other filters, increasing the kernel size too much (e.g., 21x21 or 39x39) causes over-smoothing, which reduces PSNR.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/93c158be-7b50-4349-8721-93d40d7a5e75" width="600">
 </p>

+## Conclusion
+- **Mean Filter**: Adequate at noise reduction but causes significant blurring, with 9x9 providing the best balance between noise removal and detail preservation.
+Larger kernels tend to overly smooth the image, decreasing PSNR slightly.
+- **Gaussian Filter**: Performs similarly to the mean filter but preserves edges slightly better.
+The PSNR reaches a peak at 9x9 and 21x21, after which larger kernels offer diminishing returns and increased blurring.
+- **Median Filter**: Outperforms both the mean and Gaussian filters, especially with the 9x9 kernel.
+The median filter is the most effective at preserving details while removing noise, making it the best option for this type of noise.